Yair Lapid: Formation of Yesh Atid and 2013 election

 On 8 January 2012 Lapid announced that he would be leaving journalism in order to enter politics.

-On 30 April he formally registered his party, "Yesh Atid" (יש עתיד, lit., "There's a Future").
+On 30 April he formally registered his party, "Yesh Atid" (יש עתיד, lit., "There Is a Future").
 The move was timed to coincide with the general expectation in Israel for early elections to be held in the early fall of 2012.

 A few days after Yesh Atid's registration, in a surprise move, Benjamin Netanyahu formed a national unity government.
 It was then thought that Lapid's party would have to wait until late 2013 before it could participate in national elections.
-But in October 2012, following the departure of Kadima from Netanyahu's coalition over how to implement a Supreme Court decision ending the exemption from the military draft for the ultra-Orthodox, Netanyahu announced that elections would take place in late January 2013, affording Yesh Atid its first opportunity to run.
+But in October 2012, following the departure of Kadima from Netanyahu's coalition over how to implement a Supreme Court decision ending exemptions from Haredi conscription, Netanyahu announced that elections would take place in late January 2013, affording Yesh Atid its first opportunity to run.
 In November 2012, Yesh Atid was polling an average of 11.6%, or 13–14 seats in the 120-seat Knesset.
 The results of the January election showed the party winning an unexpected 19 seats, making Yesh Atid the second-largest party in the 19th Knesset.